 ABOUT THE SPEAKERS

 Jennifer Rhodes specializes in the relationship between text, music, and the visual and performing arts.
-She is currently completing a PhD in Italian and Comparative Literature at Columbia University, where her dissertation explores Richard Wagner's influence on the novels of Gabriele d'Annunzio, Marcel Proust, and Thomas Mann.
+She has recently completed a Ph.D. in Italian and Comparative Literature at Columbia University, where her dissertation explored Richard Wagner's influence on the novels of Gabriele d'Annunzio, Marcel Proust, and Thomas Mann.
 She teaches Masterpieces of Western Literature for Columbia's Core Curriculum, drawing heavily upon multimedia sources as she guides students through the literary lineage from Homer to Toni Morrison.
 However, her fondest area of interest is in operatic adaptation and translation.
 She has been a member of The Santa Fe Opera Titles Department since 2000.